German submarine U-126 (1940): Fifth patrol

 Patrol number five was the boat's longest – 111 days.
 The voyage took the submarine to west Africa.
 On 1 November 1942, she sank the Liberty ship George Thatcher about 100 nmi from the coast at Gabon.
 She was also successful in sinking New Toronto on the fifth 24 nmi from Kotonou; her cargo included 75 live cows.

 Sixth patrol and loss

 One of U-126s victims on this patrol was Flora MacDonald, which was torpedoed on 30 May 1943 south of Freetown in Sierra Leone.
 The ship did not sink, but after being beached and the cargo salvaged, she burned for 16 days and was subsequently declared a total loss.
 The U-boat also hit Standella on 2 June.
-The submarine was attacked by an aircraft (the source does not give the type), off Freetown on the 15th.

-The boat was sunk by a Vickers Wellington of No. 172 Squadron RAF, on 3 July 1943, off Cape Ortegal, Spain.
+The submarine was attacked by an aircraft (the source does not give the type), off Freetown on 15 June.
+The boat was sunk by a Wellington of 127 Squadron RAF, on 3 July 1943, off Cape Ortegal, Spain.
 There were no survivors from the 55 man crew.